nharsch/Game-220/docs/Game 220 Week 12.md

 ### Reading
 - [[The Essential Guide to Game Audio Book Notes#Level 7 - Voice Over]]

+### FMOD

+#### Events
+An instanceable unit of sound content that can be triggered, controlled and stopped from game code.
+Everything that _produces_ a sound in a game should have a corresponding event

 ## Assignment
 ### Final Project